--Turn your Pain into Power-
+-Turn Pain into Power-

 We all work on ourselves for different reasons.
-I started as a way to cope with a family heartbreak.
-In 2006 my oldest sister and mother were in a tragic bicycle accident.
-My sister lost her life and my mother suffered a C3 spinal chord injury, which left her quadriplegic.
-Fully paralyzed from the neck down, she spent over a decade bound to a wheelchair.
-Since then, I have never taken the simple gift of movement for granted.
-Despite her difficult situation, my mother remained positive and driven to keep a high quality of life.
-She taught herself how to paint using a mouth stick and eventually was able to support herself as an artist.
-When the accident happened I was in my early 20s and left my studies to care for her 24/7.
-Those many years by her side are most special to me.
-I can't express in words what it was like to bathe, dress and feed my mother everyday.
-To wake up in the middle of each night to bring her a sip of water, scratch her nose, adjust her blanket or read to her.
-Sometimes I would just sit quietly with my head on her shoulder so she didn't feel alone.
-Together we discovered how to navigate a new way of life.
-How to make the best out of a situation unfathomable.
-Each day was full of new discoveries; laughter and tears.
-It was a period in my life of tremendous love, service and gratitude for the small things.
-She remains my greatest teacher.
-My daily inspiration.
-When I feel unmotivated, I simply close my eyes, think of her resilience and get myself back in the game.
+Sometimes it's a painful experience that instigates our desire to change.
+For me this all began as I was trying to cope with a family tragedy.
+In 2006 my oldest sister and mother were in a bicycle accident.
+My sister lost her life and my mother suffered from a severed C3 spinal chord, which left her body fully paralyzed from the neck down.
+It was utterly heartbreaking.
+We knew nothing about quadriplegia and couldn't imagine my mother would spend the rest of her life bound to a wheelchair.
+Since that accident, I have never taken the simple gift of movement for granted.
+The first thing I say when I wake up is - "Thank you life".
+After the accident I immediately dropped out of university and took full time care of my mom, as her "nurse" and companion.
+I couldn't fathom continuing my own life knowing she was in that condition.
+I was heartbroken and just wanted to give back the love and care she gave to her six kids.
+Despite her difficult situation, she remained positive and driven to keep a high quality of life.
+Amazingly, she taught herself how to paint using her mouth.
+Eventually she was able to support herself as a working artist.
+On a daily basis, she found small miracles that brought her joy.
+Those many years by her side are the most special to me.
+I can't express in words what it was like to bathe, dress and feed my mother.
+I slept for years on a sofa next to her bed and woke up in the middle of each night to bring her a sip of water, scratch her nose, adjust her blanket or read to her.
+Sometimes I would just sit quietly with my head on her heart so she didn't feel alone.
+Together we discovered silver linings.
+I discovered a form of gratitude I didn't know before.
+It was a period in my life of tremendous love and service toward my greatest teacher, my mother.
+She passed away in 2017, but still remains my hero.
+Whenever I feel unmotivated, I simply close my eyes and think of her.
+She refuels me with resilience and grace.